JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 Unfortunately, some developers and institutions bank hard on convincing others that a rewrite is the best use of their money.
 To do this they rely on convincing others of the inferiority of older, battle-tested languages like Java and PHP to newly popular technologies like Node.js or Go.

-They don't just stop at "Go is a better use-case for this problem with Java" — no, they say Java is always bad, always the wrong choice, and our existing Java projects are terrible messes that need to be rewritten.
+They don't just stop at "Go is better than Java for this problem" — no, they say Java is always bad, always the wrong choice, and our existing Java projects are terrible messes that need to be rewritten.
 Maybe, even, the experienced Java developers that we have aren't really as good as we once thought.

 This is [contempt culture](https://blog.aurynn.com/2015/12/16-contempt-culture) and it's prevalent in some software development communities.
 I know this because I was one of the developers who called old languages terrible, clunky, slow while claiming the superiority of my language of choice.